 J. Richard Landis, PhD

-Dr. Landis serves as director of the biostatistics unit within the Center for Clinical Epidemiology and Biostatistics (CCEB) and as faculty co-director of the Clinical Research Computing Unit (CRCU), a designated core research facility providing clinical research informatics (CRI) collaboration and services for clinical and translational research investigators at Penn.
+Dr. Landis serves as Senior Vice Chair (SVC) of the Department of Biostatistics, Epidemiology and Informatics (DBEI); Director of the Biostatistics Unit within the Center for Clinical Epidemiology and Biostatistics (CCEB); and faculty Director of the Clinical Research Computing Unit (CRCU), a designated core research facility providing clinical research informatics (CRI) collaboration and services for clinical and translational research investigators at Penn.
+As SVC, he promotes the goals and strategies of the DBEI and serves as its liaison to other PSOM departments, Penn Schools, the Health System and CHOP.

-Prior to assuming his current position in 1997, Dr. Landis was a professor of biostatistics at the University of Michigan School of Public Health, where he served on the faculty for 13 years (1975-1988).
-In 1988, he founded the Center for Biostatistics and Epidemiology at the M.S.
-Hershey Medical Center of the Pennsylvania State University, and served as its director for nine years before his relocation to Penn.
-He holds a secondary appointment as professor of statistics in Penn's Wharton School.
+Prior to joining the Penn Biostatistics faculty in 1997 as founding Director of the Division of Biostatistics, Dr. Landis was Professor of Biostatistics at the University of Michigan School of Public Health, where he served on the faculty for 13 years (1975-1988).
+In 1988, he founded the Center for Biostatistics and Epidemiology (CBE) at the M.S.
+Hershey Medical Center of the Pennsylvania State University, and served as Director of CBE for nine years before his relocation to Penn.
+He holds a secondary appointment as Professor of Statistics in Penn's Wharton School.

 Cardiovascular epidemiology, gastrointestinal epidemiology, nutrition, pain, prevention, pulmonary epidemiology, renal epidemiology